pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

 ## Step 1: Create an AWS DMS replication instance

-1. Log in to the [AWS DMS console](https://us-west-2.console.aws.amazon.com/dms/v2/home) and switch to the corresponding region.
+1. Go to the [Replication instances](https://us-west-2.console.aws.amazon.com/dms/v2/home?region=us-west-2#replicationInstances) page in the AWS DMS console, and switch to the corresponding region.
 It is recommended to use the same region for AWS DMS and TiDB cloud.
+In this document, the upstream and downstream databases and DMS instance are all in the **us-west-2** region.

 2. Click **Create replication instance**.
-In this document, the upstream and downstream databases and DMS instance are all in the **us-west-2** region.

     ![Create replication instance](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-create-instance.png)